psychopy/workshops/source/translators/makePullRequest.rst

 Committing and making a pull request
 ==========================================

-- time to get your translations into |PsychoPy|
+- time to get your translations into the upcoming |PsychoPy| release
 - time to work towards a *pull request*

 Steps on the way to a pull request